AndrDm/blog/content/ndt/diconde_validation/dvtk_validation.md

 First you have to install Definition Files, then DVTK Toolkit.
 I also would like to recommend to install DVTK Editor, its not mandatory required for validation, but helpful for troubleshooting.

-After installation your Definitioon Files located in "C:\Program Files (x86)\Common Files\DVTk\Definition Files\DICOM"  Folder and the software in "C:\Program Files (x86)\DVTk\DVT\Bin\DVT.exe".
+After installation your Definition Files located in "C:\Program Files (x86)\Common Files\DVTk\Definition Files\DICOM"  Folder and the software in "C:\Program Files (x86)\DVTk\DVT\Bin\DVT.exe".

 You don't need all Validation Files, the only DICONDE relevant files are:

 ![image-20240502103053285](assets/image-20240502103053285.png)

-Usually I make a copy of these files in separate DICONDE Folder to avoid "mixture" of Mediacal and Industrial Definitions.
+Usually I make a copy of these files in separate DICONDE Folder to avoid "mixture" of Medical and Industrial Definitions.

 If you will take a look inside of these files you will see something like that: